orcasound/aifororcas-podcast/README.md

 ## References

-This code uses a fork of [audio-annotator](https://github.com/CrowdCurio/audio-annotator) for the frontend code. audio-annotator uses [wavesurfer.js](https://github.com/katspaugh/wavesurfer.js) for rendering/playing audio.
-Please refer to respective references for more info on the core functions/classes used in this repo.
+This code uses a fork of [audio-annotator](https://github.com/CrowdCurio/audio-annotator) for the frontend code. audio-annotator uses [wavesurfer.js](https://github.com/katspaugh/wavesurfer.js) for rendering and playing audio.
+Please refer to the respective references for more info on the core functions/classes used in this repo.
 *(Note: the wavesurfer.js version used here is older than the current docs).*

 Icons used in readme flowcharts were made by [Prosymbols](https://www.flaticon.com/authors/prosymbols) from [www.flaticon.com](http://www.flaticon.com/).